fengweijp/anywhichway/README.md

 get(["Object","address","city","*").all();
 ```

+## Notes

-Note: Dynamic in-line tests MUST use parentheses around agruments, even if there is just one.
+Dynamic in-line tests MUST use parentheses around agruments, even if there is just one.

+Dynamic in-line tests expose the code to injection risk and must be enabled by setting `inline` to true in the options object when a database connection is created.
+Any in-line test can be added as compiled tests to avoid this issue.
+See Extending AnyWhichWay.

 # Query Patterns